sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

     ...
 ```

 Much better!
-A small change, but it makes the test much more readable.
+A small change but it makes the test much more readable.

 Of course, the more complex the code, the more complex the test name will be.
 We must in these cases remember the
 Zen of Python: